Gratheon/website/about/company/🍰 Equity and fundraising plan.md

 | series A 🌳  | Head of Support              | 1,000,000  | 1%                         |                                         |
 | series A 🌳  | Head of Sales                | 1,000,000  | 1%                         |                                         |
 |              | **Remaining in Option Pool** | 10,500,000 | 10.50%                     |                                         |

-## Gratheon-specific clarifications

-- Options are **virtual** and are not affecting the legal body of Gratheon OÜ registry as mentioned in [Legal training by Hedman](https://www.notion.so/Legal-training-by-Hedman-6144b4856a8a4ffbbe28f145d4b4470e?pvs=21), mostly because its hard to alter real shares in the registry.

-- Options are given out (vested) in equal monthly portions over 4 years with 1 year cliff

-- Note that equity distribution is an investment opportunity stake in the company, but it does not give voting (board control) rights in the same proportions.
-This is done intentionally so that
-	- team and investment pools could be larger
-	- keep control in founder hands until board is sufficiently large enough
-	- team could choose balance between salary and equity

 ## Terminology clarification

 - **Equity**: Broadly refers to ownership in the company.